noncent/twitter-hashtag-gallery/README.md

 var config = {
 	// enter your hash tag to get tweets setHashTags : '#Fifa',
-	// enter your user refrence to get tweets setUserRefrences : '@Fifa',
+	// enter your user reference to get tweets setUserRefrences : '@Fifa',
 	// how many tweets you want to fetch twitterLimitCount : 4,